Ranc58/aio_image_resizer/README.md

 5. By default resized images stored forever.
 If you want you can set `FILES_CLEAR` for delete resized image after sending to client.

 6. By default files stored on localhost.
-If you want user Amazon S3 you need set additional ENV vars:
+If you want user Amazon S3 you need set env `STORAGE_TYPE` to `aws` and additional ENV vars:
    - `AWS_BUCKET` - name of your bucket.
    - `AWS_FOLDER` - folder for resized images.
    - `AWS_ACCESS_KEY`